A letter writer asked:

 As was common for people of their generation, my parents were racists.
 They believed Martin Luther King, Jr. was a despicable man, a Communist.
 Mom was an avid writer of letters to the editors of the newspapers wherever we happened to be living at the time.
 She considered Lieutenant William Calley — the man responsible for the My Lai Massacre during the Vietnam War — to be a war hero.
 She also thought that the unarmed Kent State students gunned down by Ohio National Guard soldiers got exactly what they deserved.

 It should come as no surprise then, that their oldest son — yours truly — embraced their religious and political views.
-From the time I was in kindergarten until I entered college at age twenty-one, I lived in a right-wing, Fundamentalist monoculture.
+From the time I was in kindergarten until I entered college at age nineteen, I lived in a right-wing, Fundamentalist monoculture.
 The churches I attended growing up only reinforced the political and social beliefs taught to me by my parents.

-In the fall of 1976, I enrolled for classes at Midwestern Baptist College in Pontiac, Michigan.
+In the fall of 1976, I enrolled in classes at Midwestern Baptist College in Pontiac, Michigan.
 Midwestern was an Independent Fundamentalist Baptist (IFB) institution founded in the 1950s by Tom Malone.
 While I don’t remember any “political” preaching, Biblical moral beliefs were frequently mentioned in classes and during chapel.
 I heard nothing that would challenge the political and social beliefs taught to me by my parents and pastors.
 While at Midwestern, I met a beautiful dark-haired woman who would later become my wife.
 She had similar political and social beliefs, so from that perspective we were a perfect match.